 We are an interracial movement of citizens across the U.S. who recognize our country’s legacy of institutional racism and our own participation in this unjust system.
 Together we are building a bridge of truth and social solidarity and demonstrating how reparations help heal our communities and improve Black Americans’ opportunities for wealth-building pursuits.

 Our piloted work in Detroit demonstrated that reparations involves many layers, but it must include economic justice.
 Intergenerational wealth has the power to change lives.
 Our government and society have prospered off of Black Americans while systematically denying them the chance to secure their own futures.
-In the next few decades, up to $68T in wealth will transfer from Baby Boomers to their children⁴, widening the wealth gap even further⁵.
+In the next few decades, up to $68T in wealth will transfer from Baby Boomers to their children, widening the wealth gap even further.
 Now is the time to finally repay what is owed—we can’t wait any longer for our government leaders to act.
 Read more about our learnings from our initial Detroit program in our Impact Report.